zulip/zulip/api/bots/weather/readme.md

 message.

-* Before using this bot, you have to generate an OpenWeatherMap API key and replace the dummy value in .weather_config.
+* Before using this bot, you have to generate an OpenWeatherMap API key and replace the dummy value in weather.conf.

 ![Example Usage](assets/screen1.png)
 ![Wrong City](assets/screen2.png)